gbif/ipt/TomcatInstallationWindows7.wiki.md

 2) The latest security upgrades.

-3) JAVA 5 or JAVA 6 Framework installed.
+3) JAVA 6 Framework installed.
 Please refer to http://java.com/en/download/ to install JRE.
 This page usually will detect your operating system and gives hints to the correct version to download.
 Assuming Java is installed in c:\\Program Files\Java\jre6.

 4) Logged in as an administrator.